ingo/ingo.github.io/_recipes/meathead_s_memphis_dust_rub.md

 time: 15 minutes
 title: Meathead's Memphis Dust Rub
 ---

+It's perfect for pork, but also works well on smoked salmon, stuffed raw celery, on the rim of Bloody Mary's, and even popcorn.
 This rub is a creation of Meathead Goldwyn, a culinary enthusiast who believes in the power of a good rub to enhance the flavor of any meat.
 He originally designed this rub for ribs, but found that it works well on a variety of dishes.
 The rub is formulated to flavor, color, and form the proper crust when cooked at low temps.

 ### Ingredients